INDICATOR NAME

 Numerator including inclusion/exclusion

-Number of LTC home residents in a fiscal quarter who received antipsychotic medication on 1 or more days in the 7 days before their Resident Assessment Instrument - Minimum Data Set 2.0 (RAI-MDS) target assessment
+Number of long-term care home residents in the denominator who received antipsychotic medication on one or more days in the seven days before their Resident Assessment Instrument - Minimum Data Set (RAI-MDS) 2.0 target assessment

 Inclusions: